TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 # Turku neural parser pipeline
-A neural parsing pipeline for segmentation, morphological tagging, dependency parsing and lemmatization with pre-trained models for more than 50 languages.
+A neural parsing pipeline for **segmentation, morphological tagging, dependency parsing and lemmatization with pre-trained models for more than 50 languages**.
+The pipeline ranked **1st on lemmatization, and 2nd on both LAS and MLAS** (morphology-aware LAS) on the CoNLL-18 Shared Task on Parsing Universal Dependencies.
 Accuracies for all languages, see TurkuNLP at http://universaldependencies.org/conll18/results.html.

 ## Finnish neural dependency parser

 A new take on the trusty old Finnish-dep-parser.
 The current pipeline is fully neural and has a substantially better accuracy in all layers of annotation.
-These are the current numbers, measured using the CoNLL18 ST evaluation script on Finnish-TDT UD ver 2.2 data.
-This is the "fi_tdt" model distributed with the parser
+These are the current numbers, measured using the CoNLL18 ST evaluation script on Finnish-TDT UD ver 2.2 data. **This is the "fi_tdt" model distributed with the parser**

 ```
 Metric     | Precision |    Recall |  F1 Score | AligndAcc